ratepay/shopware6-module/README.md

 ## Changelog

+### Version 3.1.1 - Released on 2021-12-15
+* RATESWSX-216 - fix issue that shipping tax has not been send

 ### Version 3.1.0 - Released on 2021-12-09
 * RATESWSX-211 - fix issue: submit gross price (instead of net price) if the prices are displayed in net.
 * RATESWSX-212 - change system version in head